 Benefits of Earning a Doctor of Education Degree

 Some educators want to improve the field by assuming non-teaching roles.
-Earning a doctor of education degree with an educational technology concentration prepares educators to help students in a variety of capacities.
+Earning an online doctor of education degree with an educational technology concentration prepares educators to help students in a variety of capacities.
 Graduates of this program go on to work in such positions as technology integration specialists, curriculum developers, instructional designers, online teachers, academic technology specialists, professional development coordinators and others.

 While teachers with advanced degrees earn up to around $80,000 per year, graduates who focus on educational technology can earn significantly more.
 The financial benefits of a doctor of education degree with an educational technology concentration are only likely to continue as venture capital keeps flowing into this field.
 Education Week reports that, "The booming ed-tech industry (is) ... vying for a slice of an $8 billion-plus yearly market for hardware and software."